 I am a first-generation college graduate and McNair Program alumnus.
 I grew up in a working-class family with no idea what graduate school was or what it could help me achieve.
 I was helped and encouraged along the way by many.
 We all start somewhere.

 I welcome conversations to join T.H.E.
 Lab and conversations about what exactly are science and research, what graduate school is and entails, and what are the "human dimensions" of natural resources.

 For general inquires about M.S. or Ph.D. positions, please email me and tell me about yourself.
 I will want to know your alma mater and major (include GPA), your motivations for graduate school, your relevant work and/or research experience (include resume/CV), and when you plan to start graduate school.
 I will respond with a boilerplate message indicating that (1) I have no positions available or (2) I am looking to fill a specific position.
 If I am considering you for a position, I will conduct a personal interview with you before asking you to apply and committing to serve as your advisor and before you apply to the university.

 I also support undergraduate research and am happy to have a conversation about our shared interests.
-An experience with my research program will expose you to the methods, theories, and partnerships for managing human-environment interactions in diverse conservation contexts.
+An experience with my research program will expose you to the methods, theories, and partnerships for managing human-environment interactions in diverse natural resource management and conservation contexts.

 T.H.E.
 Lab takes a team-based approach to science.
-You will have opportunities to interact with people from different backgrounds and organizations who share the goal of solving complex, social-ecological conservation challenges.
+You will have opportunities to interact with people from different backgrounds and organizations who share the goal of solving complex management and conservation challenges.
 Ultimately, my goal is to guide you towards intellectual independence and research acumen so you can pursue professional opportunities, career pathways, and be a badass in whatever you choose.

-If you are a student in my lab you are smart enough to be doing just about anything else, and making a lot more money doing it.
-You are here, in-part, because you are motivated by a conservation ethic that places high value on public service and the attainment and sharing of knowledge.
+If you are a student in my lab, you are smart enough to be doing just about anything else, and making a lot more money doing it.
+You are here, in-part, because you are motivated by an ethic that places high value on public service and the attainment and sharing of knowledge.